random689/tp/docs/DeveloperGuide.md

     * Cons: Many checks will have to be done to ensure the fields that are copied exists in both the student and teacher class.

 <div markdown="span" class="alert alert-info">:information_source:
-:information_source: **Note:** The `copyStudent/copyTeacher` command does not copy anything to the clipboard if the last shown list is empty.
+**Note:** The `copyStudent/copyTeacher` command does not copy anything to the clipboard if the last shown list is empty.
 </div>